Dreamtime: Revised Edition

 By: John Moriarty

 This is a revised and enlarged edition of John Moriarty’s first published work, which has been out of print since 1994.
-A Book of Revelations mediated by stories and personal excursions in literature, philosophy and sacred writings, Moriarty articulates the wisdom of humanity, drawing on cultural landscapes in India, China, Egypt, Australia, the Americas and Europe.
-Now recognized as a classic of spiritual writing, it enlarges our capacity for symbolic understanding in an age of millennial anxiety.
+A Book of Revelations mediated by stories and personal excursions in literature, philosophy and sacred writings, John Moriarty articulates the wisdom of humanity.
+He draws on cultural landscapes in India, China, Egypt, Australia, the Americas and Europe.
+The book is now recognized as a classic of spiritual writing.
+It enlarges our capacity for symbolic understanding in an age of millennial anxiety.

 ‘This is one of the most extraordinary books ever published in Ireland.
 Not this year, not this last decade, not this century, but ever.
 Moriarty, an ex-academic who has worked as a gardener in the West of Ireland for many years, here takes on almost every one of the world’s great religions and many of its mythologies, particularly Ireland’s, in an attempt to embody a way to live in our time… a milestone in contemporary Irish literature and thought.’ – Brian Lynch, Evening Press

 JOHN MORIARTY, writer and philosopher, was born in Kerry in 1938 and educated at Listowel and University College Dublin.
 He taught English literature at Manitoba University in Canada for six years, returning to Ireland in 1971.
 He is author of three volumes of Turtle Was Gone a Long Time: Crossing the Kedron (1996), Horsehead Nebula Neighing (1997) and Anaconda Canoe (1998).
 In 1997 he hosted a major six-part RTE television series, ‘The Blackbird & the Bell‘.
-He lived down from the Horse’s Glen at the foot of Mangerton Mountain in north Kerry, and died June 1st 2007.
+He lived down from the Horse’s Glen at the foot of Mangerton Mountain in north Kerry.
+He died June 1st 2007.
+Read more here.